pvcraven/2017_web_security/source/final/cole/index.rst

 Scopes are used as the binding parts between the HTML and the JavaScript, or rather the view and the controller.
 Think of scope as a liibrary, like JQuery, except it can only be used through the view and the controller.
-Think of it like this: if an application were made up of a View (the HTML), a Model (data available for the current view), and a Controller (the JavaScript function that makes/changes/removes/controls the data), then the scope is the Model due to to it showing what is available to view and applying the JavaScript to it.
+Also, think of it like this: if an application were made up of a View (the HTML), a Model (data available for the current view), and a Controller (the JavaScript function that makes/changes/removes/controls the data), then the scope is the Model due to it showing what is available to view and applying the JavaScript to it.

 Controllers are regular JavaScript objects that control the